pagkly/Zed/Investopedia4/What You Should Know About Firms.md

 -   A **sole proprietorship or sole trader** is owned by one person, who is liable for all costs and obligations, and owns all assets.
 Although not common under the firm umbrella, there exists some sole proprietorship businesses that operate as firms.
 -   A **partnership** is a business owned by two or more people; there is no limit to the number of partners that can have a stake in ownership.
 A partnership's owners each are liable for all business obligations, and together they own everything that belongs to the business.
 -   In a **corporation,** the businesses' financials are separate from the owners' financials.
 Owners of a corporation are not liable for any costs, lawsuits, or other obligations of the business.
 A corporation may be owned by individuals or by a government.
 Though business entities, corporations can function similarly to individuals.
 For example, they may take out loans, enter into contract agreements, and pay taxes.
 A firm that is owned by multiple people is often called a company.
--   A **financial cooperative** is similar to a corporation in that its owners have limited liability, with the difference that its investors have a say in the company's operations.1
+-   A **financial cooperative** is similar to a corporation in that its owners have limited [[Liability|liability]], with the difference that its investors have a say in the company's operations.1